Senior Associate since

 LL.B. – Bachelors of Laws with European Studies, University of Malta, Malta

-She is a regular speaker at Intellectual Property and ICT conferences, particularly on privacy and data protection matters.
-She leads a training course at MISCO on the new General Data Protection Regulation.
-Sharon is also a lecturer at Middlesex University where she teaches an E-Commerce and Information Technology Law module to Master students reading for an MSc in Business Information Systems.
+Sharon is a regular speaker at Intellectual Property and ICT conferences.
+She leads various training courses on the new General Data Protection Regulation.
+Sharon is also a lecturer at Middlesex University where she teaches an E-Commerce and Information Technology Law module to Master students reading for an MSc in Business Information Systems and Data Science.